-There are several advantages to the relaxed approach.
+There are several advantages to this more relaxed approach.
 First, as developers expand into other areas (which they usually will if they stay with the project), there is no administrative overhead to granting them wider privileges.
 Once the decision is made, the person can just start committing in the new area right away.

 Second, expansion can be done in a more fine-grained manner.
 Generally, a committer in area X who wants to expand to area Y will start posting patches against Y and asking for review.
-If someone who already has commit access to area Y sees such a patch and approves of it, they can just tell the submitter to commit the change directly (mentioning the reviewer/approver's name in the log message, of course).
+If someone who already has commit access to area Y sees such a patch and approves of it, she can just tell the submitter to commit the change directly (mentioning the reviewer/approver's name in the log message, of course).
 That way, the commit will come from the person who actually wrote the change, which is preferable from both an information management standpoint and from a crediting standpoint.